aei0109/Stack-PointerNetworks-KoreanDep.Parsing_with_chunking-/README.md

-# Stack-Pointer Networks for Korean Dpendency Parsing with chunking
+# Stack-Pointer Networks </br> for Korean Dpendency Parsing with Chunking

 This project is for Korean dependency parsing with __chunking__.
 The code is based on the papers and codes below: